doimiod/DSA-project/README.md

   <img src="https://github.com/doimiod/DSA-project/blob/main/demo/mainError.gif" />
 </p>

-And a demo shoes that if user types strings it will ask them to put an interger, and even if an integer is input but not 0 ~ 3, the user will be prompted to enter proper input.
+And a demo above shows that if user types strings it will ask them to put an interger, and even if an input is an integer but not 0 ~ 3, the user will be prompted to enter proper input.

 ### 1st functionality error handling